ixdbelfast/ixdbelfast.github.io/curriculum/_posts/0001-02-02-imaging-and-data-visualisation.md

 The essential aims of this module are:

-+ To introduce students to both photographic and illustrative approaches towards image making.
++ To introduce students to illustrative and diagrammatic approaches towards image making.
 + To increase students’ awareness of how imaging can be used in a variety of design contexts.
 + To develop students’ knowledge of the technical terms surrounding images: vector, raster, resolution, compression, bokeh, and other terms.
 + To familiarise students with the principles of art direction and help them develop tools – like moodboarding – that they can use to brief collaborators.